 These numbers should help inform your business decisions and shape your view of our technology landscape.
 People today prefer mobility and saving money, so they choose less expensive services that can be used anywhere.

 In general, our culture is changing.
 Home landlines are called by fundraisers more than by friends and families.
 And so many people work in multiple spaces that a landline phone can be impractical.

 Yet a lot of people still use a landline phone in 2018!
-Over 45% of American households have a landline phone, even though that number is trending down.
+Almost 43% of American households have a landline phone, even though that number is trending down.